heptarch/heptarch.github.io/projects.md

 experimentalists by literally building their offices next to each other.
 People would talk, share problems, and create interest groups across disciplinary lines.
+The solid-state group that invented the transistor started as an informal study session lead by William Shockley.
-Claude Elwood Shannon might ride his unicycle down the hallway to talk to Tukey, Bardeen or Richard Hamming; the metallurgists taught the chemists a cool trick that raised a weird question about polymer synthesis, and later that day, a chemist nerdsniped a materials physicist...
+Claude Elwood Shannon might ride his unicycle down the hallway to talk to Tukey, Bardeen or Richard Hamming, before retreating into solitude; the metallurgists taught the chemists a cool trick about polymer synthesis, and later that day, a chemist nerdsniped a materials physicist.
 Magic would happen.

 But it wasn't just a critical mass of talent and cross-fertilizing
 expertise: the research was ultimately grounded in the ever-shifting operational requirements of the world's largest telecommunications enterprise.
 This did not literally mean solving Bell's operational conundra;
 rather, through good management and institutional structure, researchers would use their freedom to obey Paul Graham's dictum: “live in the future, then build what's